okx/mainnet/README-OKT.md

 # 1. How to Withdraw OKT

 ## 1.1 Using Command Line
-Prerequisites: If you haven't installed exchaincli, please refer to [How to Build exchaincli](#3-how-to-build-exchaincli)
+Prerequisites: If you haven't installed exchaincli, please refer to [How to Build exchaincli](#3-how-to-build-exchaincli).
+If you have already installed, please ensure it's version v1.7.0.6.

 ```
 // Withdraw an amount of OKT and the corresponding shares from all validators.